A couple of months ago my girlfriends and I had the privilege of working with someone who radiated positivity.

 Lets start with the barley.
 Barley is considered a superfood.
 Not only is it a low-glycemic grain, it is also high in both soluble and insoluble fiber.

 Soluble fiber helps the body metabolize fats and lowers cholesterol.
-Insoluble fiber promotes a healthy digestive tract and reduces the risk of colon cancer.
+Insoluble fiber promotes a healthy digestive tract.

 The pomegranates have compounds that help reduce blood pressure and keeps all your blood vessels moving freely.